scalacenter/scalafix/docs/rules/ExplicitResultTypes.md

 effort.
 At the time of this writing, there are no short-term plans to address these issues however.

+Scala 3 support is recent and therefore not widely tested.
+Expect annotations to be be less precise than the ones added to sources compiled with Scala 2.x.

 ### Imports ordering

 The rewrite inserts imports at the bottom of the global import list.
 Users are